Georg Friedrich Handel

 Alia Vox, 1993 (2008)

-This recording collects two celebrated works that Georg Friedrich Handel composed for two royal occasions: Water Music and Music for the Royal Fireworks.
+This recording, conducted by Jordi Savall, collects two celebrated works that Georg Friedrich Handel composed for two royal occasions: Water Music and Music for the Royal Fireworks.
 The former was written for the trip from Whitehall to Chelsea that King George I and his courtiers made on 17th July 1717, while the latter was performed in Green Park on 27th April 1749 to celebrate the Peace of Aix-la-Chapelle.

 There is something similar in the rendition of Water Music and of Music for the Royal Fireworks that conductor Jordi Savall and Le Concert des Nations give of Handel’s masterpieces.
 They share the same triumphant joy, a joy expressed with straightforward energy in pieces as Alla Hornpipe from the Suite no. 1 of Water Music and La Réjouissance from Music from the Royal Fireworks.
 This said, the first work is more convivial and it is clear that Savall does not intend it as an ostentation, but rather as music where brightness of sound and lightness are everything.